 - Tumblr only displays certain blocks from your blog posts.
 To learn more, visit Using Tumblr with Squarespace.

 Step 1 - Connect your accounts

-In the Home Menu, click Settings, and then click Connected Accounts.
-You can either connect a new account or click one you already connected to open its settings.
+- In the Home Menu, click Settings, and then click Connected Accounts.

-Note: For Tumblr, select a Primary Blog from the drop-down menu instead.
+- For Tumblr, select a Primary Blog from the drop-down menu.

 Check Impersonate Page to push content to Facebook as your Facebook Page.
 This is a good option if you'd like the post to look like it came from within Facebook, rather than pushed from your Squarespace site.

-Note: If no board is set, you won't be able to push content to Pinterest.
-Only one board can be set for pushing content, but your visitors can share or pin content to their own boards using Pin It and Share buttons.
+If you don't set a board, you won't be able to push content to Pinterest.
+You can only set one board for pushing content, but your visitors can share or pin content to their own boards using Pin It and Share buttons.